tekknolagi/tekknolagi.github.com/_posts/2025-02-04-scrapscript-ir.md

 we have to instead tell the garbage collector which pointers on the native stack to keep around.
-We do this with some macros called `GC_PROTECT` and `OBJECT_HANDLE` which push pointers to those pointers (`struct object**`) to some global data structure accessible by the garbage collector.
+We do this with some macros called `GC_PROTECT` and `OBJECT_HANDLE` which push pointers to those pointers (`struct object**`) to some global data structure accessible by the garbage collector (often called a shadow stack).

 ```c
 struct object* f_0(struct object* this, struct object* x) {